NHL on NBC commentators: 2006–07

-For the 2006–07 NHL season, the 2nd season of the NHL on NBC, John Davidson left NBC to become the president of St. Louis Blues, studio analyst Eddie Olczyk was used with Mike Emrick and Pierre McGuire.
+For the 2006–07 NHL season, the 2nd season of the NHL on NBC, John Davidson left NBC to become the president of St. Louis Blues, so studio analyst Eddie Olczyk was permanently used with Mike Emrick and Pierre McGuire.
+The trio remained as NBC's lead broadcast team until 2020.
 Furthermore, Darren Pang was used due to Granato's son being born.

 During 2006–07, the #2 and #3 broadcast teams were mixed up, due to travel constraints.
 An example of this is color commentators Peter McNab and Brian Hayward often switching roles during the season and playoffs.

 During the season, due to Pierre McGuire's TSN commitments, a variety of "Inside the Glass" reporters have been used with the #1 team, including Joe Micheletti, Cammi Granato, and Peter McNab.

 2007–09

-Due to NBC's move to flex scheduling & only broadcasting one game a week, Only the team of Emrick, Olczyk, & McGuire is now used.
+Due to NBC's move to flex scheduling & only broadcasting one game a week, Only the lead team of Emrick, Olczyk, & McGuire is now used.
 Also, NBC has scrapped the studio-based intermission show and fired Bill Clement and Ray Ferraro.
 Pierre McGuire, who continues his role as the "Inside the Glass" reporter, serves as host from the game venue.
 Former Boston Bruins head coach Mike Milbury is the new analyst.
 During the Stanley Cup playoffs, NBC Sports reporters like Bob Neumeier and Bill Patrick served as a moderator for Pierre McGuire & Mike Milbury's analysis.

+In this era, Darren Pang will fill in for McGuire when he has TSN commitments.